hfm/puppet-octopass/README.md

 ### Running tests

-The proxysql puppet module contains tests for both [rspec-puppet](http://rspec-puppet.com) (unit tests) and [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) (acceptance tests) to verify functionality.
+The octopass puppet module contains tests for both [rspec-puppet](http://rspec-puppet.com) (unit tests) and [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) (acceptance tests) to verify functionality.
 For detailed information on using these tools, please see their respective documentation.

 #### Testing quickstart